 Climate change has become the subject of an important public policy debate.
 Climate change legislation and regulations have been adopted by many foreign countries and some states in the United States.
 However, legislation and regulations have not been enacted at the federal level, although the United States Congress has considered adopting climate change legislation.
 Several states have adopted or are considering adopting climate change legislation.
-Several states have adopted or are considering regulations that went into effect January 1, 2010, and that require reporting by regulated facilities by March 2011 and annually thereafter.
+Further, the EPA has issued greenhouse gas monitoring and reporting regulations that went into effect January 1, 2010, and that require reporting by regulated facilities by March 2011 and annually thereafter.
 The EPA has issued final regulations requiring petroleum and natural gas operators meeting a certain emission threshold to report their greenhouse gas emissions to the EPA.
 Beyond measuring and reporting, the